 Hear This All People And Give Ear – Hymn Lyric

 Reflection on Life’s Temporary Wealth: Hear This All People And Give Ear.
 In this thought-provoking hymn, the writer encourages everyone, regardless of social status, to listen attentively.
 He warns against the false security that comes from relying solely on wealth, emphasizing the transient nature of worldly possessions.
-Ultimately, he reminds us that true fulfillment lies in wisdom, character, and the impact we have on others, rather than in material wealth.
+Ultimately, he reminds us that true fulfillment lies in , character, and the impact we have on others, rather than in material wealth.

 Hear This All People And Give Ear – Hymn Lyric